micmejia/bible-dump/AMPC/Matthew/Matt 18.md

-So also My heavenly Father will deal with every one of you if you do not freely forgive your brother from your heart _his offenses_.
+So also My heavenly Father will deal with every one of you if you do not freely forgive your brother from your heart his offenses.